Periodontology: Attached gingiva

 The junctional epithelium is a collar-like band that lies at the base of the gingival sulcus and surrounds the tooth; it demarcates the areas of separation between the free and attached gingiva.
-The junctional epithelium provides a specialised protective barrier to microorganisms residing around the gingival sulcus.
+The junctional epithelium provides a specialized protective barrier to microorganisms residing around the gingival sulcus.
 Collagen fibres bind the attached gingiva tightly to the underlying periodontium including the cementum and alveolar bone and vary in length and width, depending on the location in the oral cavity and on the individual.
 The attached gingiva lies between the free gingival line or groove and the mucogingival junction.
 The attached gingiva dissipates functional and masticatory stresses placed on the gingival tissues during common activities such as mastication, tooth brushing and speaking.
 In health it is typically pale pink or coral pink in colour and may present with surface stippling or racial pigmentation.

 Interdental gingiva

 The interdental gingiva takes up the space beneath a tooth contact point, between two adjacent teeth.
 It is normally triangular or pyramidal in shape and is formed by two interdental papillae (lingual and facial).
 The middle or centre part of the interdental papilla is made up of attached gingiva, whereas the borders and tip are formed by the free gingiva.
 The central point between the interdental papillae is called the col. It is a valley-like or concave depression that lies directly beneath the contact point, between the facial and lingual papilla.
 However, the col may be absent if there is gingival recession or if the teeth are not contacting.
 The main purpose of the interdental gingiva is to prevent food impaction during routine mastication.